CrazyWolf13/unix-pwsh/README.md

 ## Personalization 🎨
 - Customize the scripts according to personal preferences or specific system requirements.
 - To use a forked version, update the `githubUser` variable to point to your own forked repository.
+- To make your own name appear on the Welcome Screen, just fork this repo and edit the main file located in the pwsh folder and edit the variable `$name` to your own name.
+- To insert your own OhMyPosh config, just fork the repo and change the URL in the main file to your own.

 ## License 📜
 This project is licensed under the [MIT License](LICENSE).